Foso/C-Crit_Generator/README.md

 * <kbd>processor</kbd> - the module that contains the code for the annotation processor
 * <kbd>example</kbd> - A Kotlin Jvm project which uses the processor
+* <kbd>CcritDemoProject</kbd> - A Android Demo Project that uses native code and the Ccrit Generator